 Please use the following guidance when considering who the .b Foundations course can be used with:

 1 – What has the course been designed for?

-.b Foundations has been designed to (1) develop foundations in mindfulness for teachers and other adults working with young people in school settings, and at the same time, (2) to connect with the .b (11-18) and Paws b (7-11) courses for young people.
+.b Foundations has been designed to (1) develop foundations in mindfulness for teachers and other adults working with young people on site in educational and youth settings, and (2) to connect with the .b (11-18) and Paws b (7-11) courses for young people.

 2 – Who can it be offered to?

 - i) on-site through a school (or educational/youth organisation) to its adult community, such as teachers, staff, governors and parents